 Navigation systems for the road

-The Alpine INE-W957HD in-dash navigation receiver boasts accurate navigation, DVD playback, and a 7" touchscreen.
+The Alpine INE-W987HD in-dash navigation receiver boasts accurate navigation, smartphone integration, and a 7" touchscreen.

 In addition to CD playback and AM/FM reception, most in-dash systems include DVD playback, so you can watch a movie on the built-in screen when the car is parked.
 Installation of an in-dash system can be complex, as they require connection to power, ground, the vehicle speed sensor (though this is rarely the case), and the parking brake.

 Warning: removing your seat could deactivate your vehicle's SRS system.